Frank Nobilo

+Early life and amateur career

-Nobilo was born in Auckland, of Italian and Croatian descent, and is the great grandson of an Italian pirate.
+Nobilo was born in Auckland, of Italian and Croatian descent, and is the great-grandson of an Italian pirate.
 At birth, his right leg was shorter than his left, causing him ongoing back problems.
 He was educated at St Peter's College in Auckland where he was persuaded to play golf by schoolmates (Chris Treen and Mark Lewis).
-Nobilo preferred to play Rugby league for Glenora over Rugby Union for St Peter's, which was "a bone of contention" with the school.
-"I got a bit of grief because I preferred league over rugby then and I was a bit more of a rebel.
-I used to catch the train to and from school and it took about 30–40 minutes.
-My mum said it drove her crazy because I missed it often and my parents were living in Glen Eden and I would end up in Henderson and they'd have to come and collect me".
+Nobilo preferred to play Rugby league for Glenora over Rugby Union for St Peter's, which was "a bone of contention" with the school, and with his parents.

-Nobilo and his wife, Selena, married in 1998.
-He has a daughter, Bianca Nobilo, from a previous marriage.
-Nobilo works as an ambassador for The House of Nobilo, one of New Zealand's leading wineries and founded by one of his relatives Nikola Nobilo.
-Frank Nobilo was appointed a Companion of the New Zealand Order of Merit, for services to golf, in the 1998 Queen's Birthday Honours.